JohnnyElaine/bsc_aif_parallel_pipeline/README.md

 ### Active Inference
 In order to choose which measure is used to uphold QoS/SLOs, the edge node uses Active Inference.

-## Coordinator
+## controller
-The coordinator is used to coordinate the edge nodes.
+The controller is used to coordinate the edge nodes.

 # Ways of upholding SLOs